learn-co-curriculum/fewpjs-discussion-questions-client-server-communication-ii/README.md

 ## Exercise

 Take a look at each of the code samples below.
-Each example will show you some code, as well as either the return value of what is logged to the console.
+Each example will show you some code, as well as either the return value or what is logged to the console.

+To run the examples, open up your DevTools and use the console.

 1. How does this piece of code work?
 2. Why does the code do what it does?